philipstreet/philipstreet.github.io/_posts/2024-03-26-TLS Inspection-for-DMZ-Azure-Application-Gateway-and-Azure-Firewall.md

 - Neither the [azurerm_key_vault_certificate](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/key_vault_certificate), [self_signed_cert](https://registry.terraform.io/providers/hashicorp/tls/latest/docs/resources/self_signed_cert) or [locally_signed_cert](https://registry.terraform.io/providers/hashicorp/tls/latest/docs/resources/locally_signed_cert) resources support creating the required intermediate CA certificate

-### Option 2 - Use your corporate PKI to create an Intermediate CA certificate
+### Option 2 - Use your enterprise PKI to create an Intermediate CA certificate

-For Production environments, Microsoft recommends [deploying a certificate issued from your corporate PKI](https://learn.microsoft.com/en-us/azure/firewall/premium-deploy-certificates-enterprise-ca).
-That is fine, so long as it complies with [Microsoft's certificate requirements](https://learn.microsoft.com/en-us/azure/firewall/premium-certificates#intermediate-ca-certificate-requirements) and your corporate security standards.
+For Production environments, Microsoft recommends [deploying a certificate issued from your enterprise PKI](https://learn.microsoft.com/en-us/azure/firewall/premium-deploy-certificates-enterprise-ca).
+That is fine, so long as it complies with [Microsoft's certificate requirements](https://learn.microsoft.com/en-us/azure/firewall/premium-certificates#intermediate-ca-certificate-requirements) and your enterprise security standards.

 The latter was an issue for the customer I was working with because they DO NOT issue Intermediate CA certificates directly from their roor CA. In fact, this was the certificate chain that was initially issued to the DMZ Azure Firewall;